I’ve been learning Python for around 11 months - it’s been a wonderful journey! This post is a list of 11 things that I’ve learned along the way.

-The hardest thing about learning Python can be getting it setup in the first place!
+For many people the hardest thing about learning Python is getting it setup in the first place!
 I recommend using the Anaconda distribution of Python.

 Regarding Python 2 vs Python 3 - if you are starting out now it makes sense to learn Python 3.
 It’s worth knowing what the differences are between the two - once you’ve made some progress with Python 3.